-Gulam wringed his hands and nodded a reluctant yes.
+Gulam wrung his hands and nodded a reluctant yes.

-Gulam sullenly dunked his face in cold water of the stream and got in his SUV.
+Gulam sullenly dunked his face in the cold water of a nearby stream and got in his car.

-The construction work was going on at a good pace.
+The construction work was going on at a good pace a few days later.
 The local labourers were working fairly well unlike claims of Gulam who had dismissed them as lazy freeloaders.
 Sanjeev had been going to the construction site daily to spend 1-2 hours there and see the progress.
-He met Gulam there on 1st day and then he had not shown up for three days claiming that the labourers didn’t need his constant supervision and that he had some other projects to take care of too.
+He met Gulam there on the first day and then he had not shown up for three days claiming that the labourers didn’t need his constant supervision and that he had some other projects to take care of too.

 Sanjeev was taking stock of the building supplies when he noticed a labourer with a deformed leg carrying a bag of cement on his head.
 The disabled worker used a thick stick clamped within his left armpit to support his bad leg while carrying loads on his head supported by his right hand.
 He looked older than his years with patches of grey in his hair, deep lines on his face and deeply tanned skin.
 Sanjeev watched him for a few seconds, then got busy with his own work.

 About an hour later as he was about to leave, labourers stopped work for lunch.
-Most of them had brought simple rice, roti with some vegetables type meals from their homes and were eating them while chatting.
+Most of them had brought simple rice, roti with some vegetable type meals from their homes and were eating them while chatting.
 He walked to the group as they were finishing off their meals and greeted them.
 They were respectful, smiled and answered politely but seemed a little reserved.
-Sanjeev was still getting used to the Hindi mixed with Pahadi and Gujjari language spoken by people of the area and chatted for a bit before leaving.
+Sanjeev was still getting used to the mix of Hindi mixed with Pahadi and Gujjari languages used by the locals to talk with outsiders and chatted for a bit before leaving.

-Next 2 days went by without much to talk about.
+The next two days went by without much to talk about.
 He barely had any time to spend at the construction site due to some night missions and patrols.
-Summer time was usually busier due to large number of infiltration attempts by Pakistani terrorists and Border Action Teams (BAT) from regular Pakistani army.
+Summers were usually busier due to a large number of infiltration attempts by Pakistani terrorists and Border Action Teams (BAT) from the regular Pakistani army.
 There were some incidents of artillery fire which were often cover for infiltration attempts.
-One of the sister platoons had neutralised two terrorists in such an attempt and there were rumours of more in hiding.
+One of the unit’s platoons had neutralised two terrorists in such an attempt and there were rumours of more in hiding.